akhileshbc/VBForums-Beautifier-Chrome-Extension/Readme.txt

 * Download the zip and extract it
 * Open the Extensions window in your Google Chrome by choosing: Main Menu --> More Tools --> Extensions
 * Put check mark on the "Developer Mode" : http://i.imgur.com/ExOX1rA.png
-* Drag and drop the extracted folder from the zip you downloaded
+* Drag and drop the extracted folder from the zip you downloaded, to the Extensions page : http://i.imgur.com/zPJC7kQ.png
 * Voila!
 Now access vbforums.com site to see the changes

 DISCUSSIONS: